milankoster/Snake-Q-Learning/qlearning/README.md

 ﻿# Q Learning

-In the Q Learning folder, we apply classic Q learning with a Q table.
-The Q table gets updated according to the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation).
+In the Q Learning directory, we apply classic Q learning with a Q table.
+The Q table is updated using the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation).
 The training is based on a [project](https://github.com/techtribeyt/snake-q-learning) by techtribeyt.

 ---

 ## Results

-During Q Learning, I attempted several values to observe their affects on the q tables.
+During Q Learning, several values were attempted to observe their effects on the q tables.
 The dataframes can be found in the `results` folder.

-The scores of the various models are visualised below.
+The scores of the different models are shown below.
 The base values are:
 - Learning rate: 0.01
 - Epsilon Discount: 0.9992
 - Discount Rate: 0.95